Rory-Mac/personal-website/High-Level Programming/Encryption.markdown

 values to guarantee success, and that there exists 10^80 atomis n the observable universe, which is substantially less than even 2^320.</p>
 <p>An interesting point to note is that it is important to ensure that g when raised by x and then operated on by modulo n, should output all values
 from 0 to n as x approaches infinity.
 Consider the case where we g equals 2.
 Suddenly, the output space is reduced logarithmically to powers of two only:
-2, 4, 8, etc. Prime numbers are useful as they tend to ensure that the output space is covers all output values from 0 to n.
+2, 4, 8, etc. Prime numbers are useful as they tend to ensure that the output space covers all output values from 0 to n.
 Note that Alice and Bob's shared secret is not the same as their secret key.
 The secret is run through a key derivation function to produce a set of symmetric keys that Alice and Bob can use to encrypt and decrypt messages to and from one another.</p>
 <p>Let us now look to asymmetric encryption: encryption where the key responsible for encryption is distinct from the key responsible for decryption.
 Public key cryptography involves asymmetric encryption.
 In public key cryptography, Alice and Bob each have a private-public key-pair.
 Data encrypted with